CleverCloud/doc.clever-cloud.com/deploy/application/swift/examples/swift-package-index.md

 CC_WORKER_COMMAND_2="scripts/simple/analyze-loop.sh"
 ```

+Now run `git push clever swift-5.7:master` to update your app
-Now restart the app, and connect to the instance using:
+and connect to the instance using:

 ```bash
 clever ssh